openethereum/openethereum.github.io/Secret-Store-Tutorial-2.md

 ### 2.1 Sign the Document Key id

 We need to tell the Secret store about this document (identified by its `Document key id`).
 As a mean to sign our messages, we need to first sign this `Document key id` with the address of Alice.
-A Parity client local method can be used:  [secretstore_signRawHash](JSONRPC-secretstore-module#secretstore_signrawhash00a329c0648769A73afAc7F9381E08FB43dBEA72)
+[secretstore_signRawHash](JSONRPC-secretstore-module#secretstore_signrawhash00a329c0648769A73afAc7F9381E08FB43dBEA72) local client method can be used:
 ```bash
 curl --data-binary '{"jsonrpc": "2.0", "method": "secretstore_signRawHash", "params": ["0xe5a4b6f39b4c3e7203ca8caeecbad58d8f29b046", "alicepwd", "0x45ce99addb0f8385bd24f30da619ddcc0cadadab73e2a4ffb7801083086b3fc2"], "id":1 }' -H 'content-type: application/json' http://127.0.0.1:8545/
 ```